Skip to main page content

 Charges and Hearing Procedures

-1. The professor or other staff, when observing or discovering an act of dishonesty, will inform the student, if the student is present, of his or her observations as soon as possible or reasonable after the discovery or observation.
+1. The professor or other staff, when observing or discovering an act of dishonesty, will inform the student, if the student is present, of thier observations as soon as possible or reasonable after the discovery or observation.
 In the case of cheating on a test or an exam, the professor or staff shall attempt to confiscate the exam or test immediately along with any incriminating evidence while minimizing the disruption to other students present.

 2. The faculty member investigates, collects and submits the evidence to the Hearing Office within five business days.